 Beginning 2016, the Bank implemented a variable compensation system that actively reflects the financial performance of the Shinhan Bank Canada in terms of profitability and return on equity.
-The actual payout amount for each employee is varied by an employee's individual performance evaluation result and the business unit's performance evaluation result.
-The 2016 incentive payout is expected to be paid before July 2017.
+The actual payout amount for each employee is varied by an employee's individual performance and the business unit's performance result.
+Shinhan Bank Canada's incentive program is offered to full-time regular employees with an overall satisfactory level of performance.
+The 2017 incentive payout will occur in Apr 2017.

 Annual Remuneration for Senior Management

-(Unit: C\$1,000)

-Total Value of Remuneration Awarded for the Year 2016.01.01 - 2016.12.31 2015.01.01 - 2015.12.31
+Total Value of Remuneration Awarded for the Year 2017.01.01 - 2017.12.31 2016.01.01 - 2016.12.31

 Fixed remuneration

-Salary, Allowance, & Defined Contribution Pension Plan 1,512 1,470
+Salary, Allowance, & Defined Contribution Pension Plan 1,765 1,512

 Variable remuneration

-Performance-based Incentives 19 8
+Performance-based Incentives 150 19